Introducing the

 • Your funding level and available resources

-You’ll transition into Support at Home as soon as a place becomes available.
+You’ll remain on a waitlist and transition into Support at Home as soon as a place becomes available.
 A new assessment won’t be needed unless your needs have changed.

 Support at Home includes options for urgent or short-term needs, including: